zhansen-pivotal/lambda/pcf-demo/README.md

        ```

-       * Configuration parameters will need to be set for aws credentials/bucket and Gemfire server host and port.
+       * Configuration parameters will need to be set for AWS credentials/bucket and Gemfire server host and port.
        * An example of what the Spring Dataflow Dashboad will look like is as follows:

           ![Screenshot] (../Screen Shot 2016-08-26 at 3.47.15 PM.png)